hiiamboris/red-spaces-gitlab-mirror/reference.md

 A core concept in spaces is that each space object must be named.
 Name is what makes it possible to look up styles and choose proper event handlers, because there is no other connection between styles/events and the space object.

+However all these names (words) have to belong to different contexts as they share spelling.

-`anonymize` function is used in a lot of places:
+For this `anonymize` function is used:
 ```
 >> ? anonymize
 USAGE: